Last Updated on September 19th, 2019

 If you have light brown or fair skin, try vitamin C (in the form of ascorbyl palmitate) in the morning and benzoyl peroxide (up to 10%) at night.
 Be careful with benzoyl peroxide.
 Just use it on the pimple, and don’t let it bleach hair or clothes.

 Locking moisture into your skin can unlock your pores so sebum, bacteria, and dead skin can come to surface to be washed away.
 No one should ever use an alcohol-based moisturizer.
-Water- and even oil-based moisturizers keep the skin flexible, keep pores open, and add natural color to the skin.
+Water- and even oil-based moisturizers keep the skin flexible5, keep pores open, and add natural color to the skin.
 If you don’t use makeup, even a splash of water in your face several times a day will help keep it moist.

 Facial masks you wash or peel off your face soak up extra oil and loosen dead skin.
 It’s hard to go wrong with a facial for preventing acne, but there is no need to spend a fortune on products.
 Any face mask that feels good probably is good, but you don’t want anything that leaves your skin feeling tingly or looking red.
-Sulfur in face masks is OK if you have Asian skin, but probably not a good idea if you have fair skin with small pimples.
+Sulfur in face masks6 is OK if you have Asian skin, but probably not a good idea if you have fair skin with small pimples.
 Any mask that is hard to peel off can irritate your skin.
 Facials should be fun and easy to clean up.

 Yogurt is not a particularly useful product for making face masks, but it is a very useful product for helping maintain probiotic bacteria in your colon.
-These friendly bacteria can “train” your immune system to fight acne bacteria while doing less damage to your skin.
+These friendly bacteria can “train” your immune system7 to fight acne bacteria while doing less damage to your skin.

 The way acne damages is the skin is through inflammation, but it is the immune system that creates the inflammation, not acne bacteria.
 A particularly nasty pimple, if it’s not actually a staph infection, is caused by the immune system’s attempt to get rid of both bacteria and the skin in which they reside.

 Lactobacillus bacteria in the colon can teach immune system that it is not necessary to fight them with inflammation to stay healthy.
 The immune system in the colon transfers this knowledge to the immune system in the skin, and helps the face stay clear.
 Try it.
-Any kind of yogurt that contains live cultures can help your skin.
+Any kind of yogurt that contains live cultures can help your skin8.

 Peeling dead skin off the surface, however, stimulates the production of new collagen underneath the skin, helping fill in acne scars and fine lines and wrinkles.
 And it loosens the skin so pores can drain and heal acne on their own.